 Like a company, an ICC and its Cells must send a copy of its directors' report, accounts and auditors' report to each of its members within twelve months after the end of each financial year.
 If a member requests a copy of those documents, the company must send them out within seven days after the date of the request (provided that he has not previously made such a request within that financial year).
-The ICC is responsible for ensuring that the ICC and its Cells comply with these requirements.
+Currently, the ICC is responsible for ensuring that the ICC and its Cells comply with these requirements.
+Changes to the Law (expected in May 2021) will remove these reporting responsibilities from the ICC and instead let them fall on the Cell and its directors.